-Works Near Completion on Extension to Converted Barn in AONB
+Works Near Completion on Extension to Converted Barn in National Landscape

 Modern Barn Extension

-HPA are proud of their work on Lanshaw Farm in creating a modern, accessible extension in an Area of Outstanding Natural Beauty (AONB).
+HPA are proud of their work on Lanshaw Farm in creating a modern, accessible extension in an National Landscape (previously AONB) (National Landscape (previously AONB)).
 Our clients wanted us to create a space that took advantage of the distant views to the Lake District, Ingleborough and the Bowland Fells but took into account the vernacular construction and historic significance of the barn which is in the curtilage of a Grade II Listed Building Lanshaw Farmhouse.

 The extension juxtaposes the 18th century barn and reads as a sensitive but dynamic addition to the barn conversion.
 We modelled the barn in 3D using CAD software and traditional hand sketches in order to get the adjoining geometry just right so that it read as a piece of the former barn.
 We worked closely with the engineer to maximise the spans of structure to allow for a clear open view and the great expanse of glass.